BIDMC Logo Main Logo HMS Logo

 Project III- Behavioral Consequences of Embryonic Disruption of Candidate Dyslexia Susceptibility Genes

-The proposed studies will continue to address the neuropathological/behavioral consequences of embry-onic manipulation of rat homologs for three candidate dyslexia susceptibility genes (Dyx1c1, Kiaa0319, and Dcdc2).
-Rats undergoing embryonic transfection with RNAi (or induced gene overexpression) will be evaluated on auditory, visual, and learning/memory tasks, as well as for post mortem neuropathology.
-Results will be assessed for evidence of genetic and neuropathological factors associated with specific behavioral deficits in RAP and STM that parallel deficits in language-disabled humans (in contrast to more general cognitive, motor, and/or sensory deficits).
-Such studies may bridge the gap between disrupted brain function/behavior in dyslexics, epidemiological evidence of genetic associations with dyslexia, and the critical intervening neurodevelopmental processes that are so difficult to study in humans, but so amenable to study in rodent models.
+The proposed studies will continue to address the neuropathological/behavioral consequences of embryonic manipulation of rat homologs for three candidate dyslexia susceptibility genes (Dyx1c1, Kiaa0319, and Dcdc2).
+Rats undergoing embryonic transfection with RNAi (or induced gene over- expression) will be evaluated on auditory, visual, and learning/memory tasks, as well as for post mortem neuropathology.
+Results will be assessed for evidence of genetic and neuropathological factors associated with specific behavioral deficits in RAP and STM that parallel deficits in language-disabled humans (in contrast to more general cognitive, motor, and/ or sensory deficits).
+Such studies may bridge the gap between disrupted brain function/behavior in dyslexics, epidemiological evidence of genetic associations with dyslexia, and the critical intervening neurodevelopmental processes that are so difficult to study in humans, but so amenable to study in rodent models

 Back to top

 ©Dyslexialab.net 2008.
 Page created by Alena Rosen and maintained by Glenn Rosen.
-Last updated Febrruary, 2008.
+Last updated Febrruary, 2009.